-The incidence of known review cases in cats is low.
-(270 cases in the United States in 2001, the most recent year for which data is available from the Center for disease control and prevention.)
-Most cases of rabies in cats come from areas such as the north east, where there are large raccoon populations.
+The incidences of known reviewed cases in cats is low.
+(270 cases in the United States in 2001, the most recent year for which data is available from the Center for Disease Control and Prevention.
+Most cases of rabies in cats come from areas such as the northeast, where there are large raccoon populations.
 Raccoons are a vector species for rabies, and can pass the virus onto cats.
 There have been no known cases of rabies in humans from cats since at least 1975.

 - Exposure: An animal with an active case of rabies can spread it through their saliva, so it can be transmitted by a bite, a scratch, or if the infected saliva touches the eye, nose or mouth.

 - Incubation: Once the rabies virus enters an animals system, it incubates for 30 to 90 days on average, during which time the virus travels to the brain.
 An animal is not contagious during incubation period.

 - Shedding (Infectious): what’s the virus reaches the brain, it then travels to the salivary gland’s and can be transmitted to others.
 During the first five days of this acute phase, the animal may appear normal yet be contagious.
 Within 10 days of the start of this contagious stage, the animal will show signs of rabies, including acting vicious or aggressive, or seem sick, shy, scared or dazed.